-- In 1974, CFLCo took over the Twinco Plant and undertook comprehensive maintenance obligations in respect of the Twinco Plant (the "CFLCo Maintenance Obligations"), and indemnified Twinco in respect of those obligations and environmental liabilities in connection with the Twinco Plant and Twinco Assets (the "CFLCo Indemnity")8; - The Twinco Plant was placed into an extended shutdown in 1974.
-Since that time until today, based on various environmental assessments commissioned by Twinco over the years as summarized in various Audited Financial Statements of Twinco, the CCAA Parties understand that potential environmental liabilities may have occurred in respect of the Twinco Plant and Twinco Assets (the "Potential Environmental Liabilities"); - The CCAA Parties are of the view that the responsibility for any environmental liability lies squarely with CFLCo and not Twinco, pursuant to CFLCo's Maintenance Obligations and CFLCo Indemnity9; - It is not clear to the CCAA Parties and the Monitor whether, and to what extent, Twinco may have funded maintenance or environmental remediation that was CFLCo's responsibility, and for which Twinco may have a claim against CFLCo for reimbursement; - As stated in the CBCA Motion, for years, both prior to and after the commencement of the present CCAA Proceedings, the CCAA Parties, with the support of IOC, have sought to obtain a distribution of the Twinco Cash to Twinco's shareholders, but such distribution has been continuously resisted by Twinco and CFLCo; - The CCAA Parties believe that CFLCo did not support further distributions to the shareholders because it wants to ensure a cash pool from Twinco to pay for the Potential Environmental Liabilities notwithstanding the CFLCo Indemnity and CFLCo Maintenance Obligations; - Pursuant to Twinco's Articles of Continuance dated August 1, 198010, the shareholders are entitled to share rateably in the remaining property of Twinco upon dissolution;
+- In addition to the Twinco Plant, Twinco owned a number of other assets including (i) the physical building which houses the Twinco Plant (the "Twinco Building"); (ii) the transmission lines from the Twinco Plant to its consumers (the "Twinco Transmission Lines"); and (iii) the equipment which comprises the Twinco Plant and which was used in the production of hydroelectric power (the "Twinco Machinery") (collectively, with the Twinco Building and Twinco Transmission Lines, and such other assets of Twinco the "Twinco Assets"); - In 1974, CFLCo took over the Twinco Plant and the Twinco Assets and undertook comprehensive maintenance obligations in respect of the Twinco Plant (the "CFLCo Maintenance Obligations"), and indemnified Twinco in respect of those obligations and environmental liabilities in connection with the Twinco Plant and Twinco Assets (the "CFLCo Indemnity")10; - The Twinco Plant was placed into an extended shutdown in 1974.
+Since that time until today, based on various environmental assessments commissioned by Twinco over the years as summarized in various Audited Financial Statements of Twinco, the CCAA Parties understand that potential environmental liabilities may have occurred in respect of the Twinco Plant and Twinco Assets (the "Potential Environmental Liabilities"); - The CCAA Parties are of the view that the responsibility for any environmental liability lies with CFLCo and not Twinco, pursuant to CFLCo's Maintenance Obligations and CFLCo Indemnity11; - It is not clear to the CCAA Parties and the Monitor whether, and to what extent, Twinco may have funded maintenance or environmental remediation that was CFLCo's responsibility, and for which Twinco may have a claim against CFLCo for reimbursement: - As stated in the CBCA Motion, for years, both prior to and after the commencement of the present CCAA Proceedings, the CCAA Parties, with the support of IOC who is not contesting the CBCA Motion, have sought to obtain a distribution of the Twinco Cash to Twinco's shareholders, but such distribution has been continuously resisted by Twinco and by CFLCo; - The CCAA Parties have reasons to believe that CFLCo did not support further distributions to the Twinco shareholders because it wants to ensure a cash pool from Twinco to pay for the Potential Environmental Liabilities notwithstanding the CFLCo Indemnity and CFLCo Maintenance Obligations;

-8 As more particularly detailed in the CBCA Motion.
+10 As more fully detailed in the CBCA Motion.

-9 R-6 of the CBCA Motion.
+11 R-6 of the CBCA Motion.

-- Wabush's share of the Remaining Twinco Cash11 is approximately \$1,040,000, a material amount, together with their pro rata share of what other money may be subject to reimbursement claims against CFLCo;

-- As the information to determine the amount of maintenance and other indemnifiable expenses that may be subject to reimbursement by CFLCo is within the knowledge of Twinco, an accounting was requested in the CBCA Motion; - Without this information, it is impossible for the CCAA Parties or the Monitor to calculate what the approximate true value of the Twinco Interest may be to ensure that the CCAA Parties' creditors receive appropriate recovery from the Twinco Interest.
+- Pursuant to Twinco's Articles of Continuance dated August 1, 198012, the shareholders are entitled to share rateably in the remaining property of Twinco upon dissolution: - Wabush's share of the Remaining Twinco Cash13 is approximately \$1,040,000, a material amount, together with their pro rata share of what other money may be subject to reimbursement claims against CFLCo; - As the information to determine the amount of maintenance and other indemnifiable expenses that may be subject to reimbursement by CFLCo is within the knowledge of Twinco, an accounting is requested in the CBCA Motion: - Without this information, it is impossible for the CCAA Parties or the Monitor to calculate what the approximate true value of the Twinco Interest may be to ensure that the CCAA Parties' creditors receive appropriate recovery from the Twinco Interest.

-1.2 The CBCA Motion and the relief sought
+2.1 The CBCA Motion and the relief sought